Space Ghost (TV series): Production

+(left) Space Ghost design by Alex Toth (right) Cover of March 1966 issue of Life magazine featuring Adam West as TV's Batman which CBS daytime programming head Fred Silverman used as an example of what he wanted in terms of Space Ghost's design.

-The series came about because of then head of CBS daytime programming, Fred Silverman, had enjoyed superheroes such as Superman and wanted to incorporate classic superhero iconography with the emerging interest in space travel and the Space Age for the Saturday morning lineup under a broader initiative of "superhero morning" which also included Filmation's The New Adventures of Superman.
-The shift towards more action-oriented animated formats proved a challenge for Hanna-Barbera as up to that point the studio's Saturday morning output had consisted primarily of short form funny animal comedies such as The Yogi Bear Show and The Huckleberry Hound Show.
-Many of the scripts for Space Ghost and future action adventure shows would be written by Joe Ruby and Ken Spears.
-Brainstorming sessions for the series would typically involve Silverman and William Hanna throwing out character descriptions and concepts while Joseph Barbera and Alex Toth translating them as rough sketches and doodles.
+The series came about because the head of CBS daytime programming at the time, Fred Silverman, enjoyed superheroes like Superman and wanted to incorporate classic superhero iconography with the emerging interest in both space travel as well as the Space Age for the Saturday morning lineup under a broader initiative of "superhero morning" which also included Filmation's The New Adventures of Superman.
+For visual reference as to what Silverman wanted from a Superhero design, he used the cover of the March 1966 issue of Life magazine featuring Adam West as TV's Batman to emphasize he wanted a Batman look for the character.

+The shift towards more action-oriented animated formats proved a challenge for Hanna-Barbera as up to that point, the studio's Saturday morning output had consisted primarily of short form funny animal comedies such as The Yogi Bear Show and The Huckleberry Hound Show while many of the scripts for Space Ghost and future action adventure shows would be written by Joe Ruby and Ken Spears.
+Brainstorming sessions for the series would typically involve Silverman and William Hanna throwing out character descriptions and concepts with Joseph Barbera and Alex Toth translating them as rough sketches and doodles.
+While Toth was happy to provide designs for Space Ghost (while also complaining about the limited animation as a lack of quality), he was less enthused with working on the Dino Boy segments as he hated working on anything involving Neanderthals, dinosaurs, or the "primordial soup" and would provide such designs to comic books and animation with reluctance.

+According to Barbera, when The Herculoids achieved a then unheard of 60 share in the ratings beating the already impressive 55 share of Space Ghost the previous season, this prompted Silverman not to order any further episodes of Space Ghost and instead pool support behind The Herculoids.